gwotto/dnaseq-pipeline/README.md

   * modules True/False
   * paired end true false

-* reference
+* reference versioning
+  to read cram files, the reference is needed, so it should be stored safely

 * object serialization and persistence of config file

-* using cram instead of bam

 * x and y chromosome